patrickf2000/patrickf2000.github.io/content/pages/projects.md

 Lila is a compiler and programming language.
 The language is a descedent of my Quik language.
 I actually considered keeping that name because I like it so much, but it was starting to get over used.
 Oh well.
 I really like the name "Lila" too.
 I actually was going to use something else similar to "Lila", but for certain reasons I couldn't.

 The compiler is written completely in Rust, and only uses the standard library.
-Currently, it only supports the x86-64 architecture, but it is ready for other architectures.
-At the time of writing (December 2020), I'm working on standarizing the standard library some and getting ready for different architectures.
+Currently, it supports the x86-64 and most of the RISC-V architectures, and it is ready for other architectures.
+At the time of writing (December 2020), I'm making some core syntax and runtime changes, so I made the repository private.

 I'm going to try to keep a log of development.
 You can find it [here](lila-log.html).